shubham-Alhat/Chai-aur-backend/README.md

 **First use case:-** We dont need to convert response into JSON or stuff like that. axios will do that for us.

-**After running above code, we error in console -** Access to XMLHttpRequest at 'http://localhost:3000/jokes' from origin 'http://localhost:5173' has been blocked by **CORS policy**: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+**After running above code, we get error in console -** Access to XMLHttpRequest at 'http://localhost:3000/jokes' from origin 'http://localhost:5173' has been blocked by **CORS policy**: No 'Access-Control-Allow-Origin' header is present on the requested resource.

 Can you see CORS.